andrewjkramer/titan-community-bank/README.md

 "iwr https://get.pnpm.io/install.ps1 -useb | iex"

-Ran this command in admin level powershell at some point before, may need to do the same:
+Ran this command in admin-level PowerShell at some point before, and may need to do the same:

 "set-ExecutionPolicy RemoteSigned -Scope CurrentUser unrestricted"